jwytam/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk panelPlot](figure/panelPlot.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There appears to be a peak in the average number of steps during the weekday, compared to that of the number of steps taken during the weekends, where the data is flatter.
+There appears to be a peak in the average number of steps during the weekday, compared to that of the number of steps taken during the weekends, where the data is flatter.